 I developed this semi-professional cold approach to blogging.
 Probably because I wasn’t writing about things I enjoyed on an emotional level.
 Blogging is a personal experience had in the public realm.
 People want to connect.
 So do it… Connect.
 Create a community of like-minded people that challenge and support you and each other.
 Evolve together, and you will find success.
 Even if it’s slow going.

 You will need it!
 A room, a desk, a lamp and some quiet.
 There’s nothing like being constantly called away when you’re trying to get some work done to kill that blogging feeling.
 You won’t get anything done; you’ll just become stressed and angry, and you will give up.
 Make yourself a blogging space so you can be your productive best.

 Failure is imminent, but don’t let it become a regret.

-I am sorry, so very truly sorry, and if I could get that chance again I would take it.
+I am sorry, so very truly sorry, and if I could get that chance again, I would take it.

 Fall in love with blogging.

-Not everyone loves a garden until spring arrives and those flowers bloom.
+Let’s face it, not everyone loves a garden until spring arrives and those flowers bloom.
 That’s when that little garden gets the attention it deserves.

-Now go out and someday I hope to see you succeed where I have failed.
+Now go out, and someday I hope to see you succeed where I have failed.
 I want to be like you one day!

 I wrote this post from personal experience and does not guarantee success.
 We are all learning this business, and what works for others won’t always work for you.